Accommodation

 Not far from Belfast itself you’ll find this water-themed adventure park, Let's Go Hydro.
 Glamping is just the start of it.
 If you, or someone you know, is a water baby at heart, they’ll be in their element here.
 Wakeboarding, kayaking, open water swimming, aqua-parking - it’s luxury glamping, with a whole lot of action thrown in.

-Summer is peak festival season here and Belsonic in Belfast’s Ormeau Park in June, and Sunflowerfest in July in Hillsborough (Co.
+Summer is peak festival season here and Belsonic in Belfast’s Ormeau Park in June, and Sunflowerfest in July in Royal Hillsborough (Co.
 Down) are just two of the best music festivals you’ll find here.
 Buy tickets in advance though!

 As the days shorten and a little chill steals into the evenings, something magic begins to happen in this special land.
 Our coastline becomes even more dramatic as the shadows lengthen under the Causeway Coast cliffs, mist hugs the valleys of the Mourne Mountains, haze clears to reveal a blanket of stars above the Sperrins and the trees in our multitude of forest parks turn bronze and gold.